 It was not to be an easy tenure.
 Economic crises, environmental extremes and two world wars; this was the context for Reader's career with Parks.
 The optimistic bubble over Calgary had developed a slow leak.
 Social needs would start to attract serious consideration.

-LEFT John Hextall with City officials at Bowness Park, 1911.
+LEFT John Hextall with City officials at Bowness Park, 1911. glenbow Archives NA-3496-16

 LEFT Swimming at Bowness Park c 1930.